belimawr/Home-Monitoring-System/README.md

 sudo iptables -A INPUT -m state --state ESTABLISHED,RELATED -j ACCEPT

 ## If traffic does not match the rules it will be dropped
-sudo iptables -P FORWARD DROP
-sudo iptables -P INPUT DROP
+sudo iptables -P FORWARD ACCEPT sudo iptables -P INPUT DROP

 ## List the rules